HenSch90/SiD/Modul-F2_dt_Studierende_im_Ausland.md

 in:

-q: Wie zufrieden sind Sie bis zum jetzigen Zeitpunkt in Bezug auf Ihren aktuellen studienbezogenen Auslandsaufenthalt mit …
+q: In Bezug auf Ihren Auslandsaufenthalt: Wie zufrieden sind Sie mit …

 is: